hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 * set up one or more zone files to have authority over
 * generate a zone signing key (ZSK)
-* configure Hickory to define zones, use the key, to sign all zones and generate additional records
+* configure Hickory to define zones and key

 ### Zone File(s)

-First at least one zone file has to be created to be authority over.
-An example of a zone file looks as follows:
+First at least one zone file has to be created, Hickory has the authority over.
+An example of a zone file (e.g. `root.zone`) looks as follows:

 ```txt
 .
 86400	IN	SOA	primary0.example.com. admin0.example.com.
 2024010101 1800 900 604800 86400